-- 75 grams butter melted, cooled to room temperature
+- ¾ stick butter melted, cooled to room temperature

-- Add the wet mixture to the dry ingredients and stir well with a ladle until everything is wet.
-There may still be lumps in it, that doesn't matter.
+- Add the wet mixture to the dry ingredients and stir well with a spoon until everything is wet.
+There may still be lumps in it, but that doesn't matter.

 - Divide the batter between the 12 tins and put the baking tray in the oven.

-- Bake for 20 to 25 minutes (or until done.
-You can check that by putting a satay pricker inside of the muffin.
-If it comes out dry your muffin is done).
+- Bake for 25 minutes (or until done.
+You can check that by putting a satay pricker inside the muffin.
+If it comes out dry, your muffin is done).

 - Remove from the oven and let cool for 5 minutes.

-- Remove the muffins from the mold and eat immediately or let them cool on a rack.
+- Remove the muffins from the tin and eat them immediately or cool them on a rack.